-- Notes: 1.
-Bracketed pin names indicate non-default pinout remapping locations.
-The detailed information can be referenced to the relevant chapter. - 2.
-If the pin-shared pin functions have multiple outputs simultaneously, its pin names at the right side of the "/" sign can be used for higher priority. - 3.
-The OCDSDA and OCDSCK pins are supplied for the OCDS dedicated pins and as such only available for the HT66V019 device which is the OCDS EV chip for the HT66F019 device.
+- Note: 1.
+If the pin-shared pin functions have multiple outputs simultaneously, the desired pin-shared function is determined by the corresponding software control bits. - 2.
+The OCDSDA and OCDSCK pins are supplied as OCDS dedicated pins and as such only available for the BS45V3232 device which is the OCDS EV chip for the BS45F3232 device.